 Among the many health risks associated with smoking cigarettes is an increased risk for the development of complications associated with spine surgery, which is also known as failed back surgery syndrome.
 Research shows that smokers are more likely to have complications related to spine surgery.
 This is because the chemicals in smoking and nicotine products have negative effects on bone growth, circulation and tissue regeneration, all of which are key components to spine recovery.

-If you are considering any type of spine procedure, whether an open spine surgery or minimally invasive spine surgery, it is highly recommended that you stop smoking as long as possible before the procedure and refrain from smoking throughout the recovery process.
+If you are considering any type of spine procedure, whether it’s a traditional open spine surgery or a minimally invasive spine surgery, it is highly recommended that you stop smoking before the procedure and refrain from smoking throughout the recovery process.

-How smoking can contribute to failed back surgery
+How smoking and other risk factors can contribute to back surgery complications

-In addition to smoking, other causes of failed back surgery syndrome include:
+In addition to smoking, other contributors to failed back surgery syndrome include:

-- Unhealthy body weight — Obese individuals are more likely to experience failed fusions due to the pressure on the spine.
+- Unhealthy body weight.
+People who are overweight or obese are more likely to experience failed fusions due to the pressure on the spine.